timiderinola/mmu_gag/README.md

 ## How to use this dataset

 To use this dataset in your research, please send an email to [TB](mailto:timiderinola@gmail.com) or [TC](mailto:tee.connie@mmu.edu.my) and we'll send you the dataset release form.
-Once the form is signed and returned, we will send the current password to the archive.
+Once the form is signed and returned, we will send the link and password to the dataset archive.
 Please note that

 * This dataset is suitable for gait-based age and/or gender estimation in unconstrained environments.
 * We provide the full body pose sequence of all subjects.